-Bankruptcy is a term that most people, lawyers and lay people alike, understand.
+Bankruptcy is a term that most people, lawyers, and laypeople alike, understand.
 To the average person, bankruptcy means a fresh start financially in which a person’s debts are discharged, and he or she starts over after relinquishing rights to much of his or her valuable properties.
 Once the conversation turns to different chapters of bankruptcy, however, the details become a bit less clear.
+The purpose and process of Chapter 13 bankruptcy.

 Chapter 7 Bankruptcy